-By signing up to this trial, you will get a smart meter installed at no cost to you, as well as either a new Geo Trio + Heating smart thermostat or a £30 Amazon voucher if selected for the trial.
-You’ll need to accommodate an engineer visit at home by the 31st October 2020 to have your smart meter and in-home display unit (IHD) installed.
+If you’re accepted onto this trial, you’ll get a smart meter installation at no extra cost, as well as either a new Geo Trio + Heating smart thermostat or a £30 Amazon voucher.
+An engineer will need to visit your home by 19th March 2021 to install your smart meter and in-home display (IHD).

 Can I find out more information about smart meters?

-We have a variety of useful videos, articles and FAQs about smart meters, how they work and the benefits of taking a smart meter on this page.
+We have a variety of useful videos, articles and FAQs about smart meters, how they work and the benefits of getting a smart meter on this page.

 Do I need to have a smart meter installed to take part in the trial?

-Yes, in order to receive your energy consumption data, you will need to have a smart installed.
+Yes, in order for us to receive your energy consumption data, you’ll need to have a smart meter installed by us.

 Can I find out more information about the GEO Trio + Heating Smart Thermostat?

-Yes, you can find out more about the Geo Trio + Heating device by clicking through to Geo’s website here.
+Yes, you can find out more about the Geo Trio + Heating device on the Geo website.
 There are lots of useful articles about the Trio + Heating including videos and user guides.

-When will I be contacted once I have agreed to join the trial?
+When will I be contacted once I’ve agreed to join the trial?

-If selected for the trial, you will be contacted by our meter installation partner SMS Plc within 2 weeks of completing the consent form.
-They will then arrange a suitable time for your smart meter appointment to take place.
+If selected for the trial, you’ll be contacted by our meter installation partner, SMS Plc within two weeks of completing and submitting the consent form.
+SMS will then arrange a time and date for your smart meter installation.

-When will I receive my £30 Amazon voucher once I am part of the trial?
+When will I receive my £30 Amazon voucher once I’m part of the trial?

-If you’re selected for the trial and receive the £30 Amazon voucher, you will get an email from Giftcloud to claim your voucher within 60 days following your smart meter installation.
+If you’re selected to receive a £30 Amazon voucher as part of the trial, you’ll get an email from our partner, Giftcloud, with details on how to claim your voucher within 60 days following your smart meter installation.

 Why is this trial being conducted?

-It is important that some products and services are independently evaluated.
+It’s important that some products and services are independently evaluated.
 The UK Government has appointed the research company Ipsos MORI and its approved partners to do this.
-Evidence from this evaluation will help to inform the development of future policy to support household energy efficiency.
+Findings from this evaluation will help inform the development of future policy to support household energy efficiency.
 Part of the evaluation is to check if the Geo Trio + Heating Smart Thermostat helps you to use less energy.

 To do this, Ipsos MORI needs to access data on how much energy your household uses.
-This data is held in your Smart Meter.
-If you choose to participate in the trial, Ipsos MORI will access the energy data stored on your Smart Meter using a service provided by University College London (UCL).
-Your Smart Meter data will be used by Ipsos MORI, its approved partners and UCL solely for the purposes of this research study.
+This data is held in your smart meter.
+If you choose to take part in the trial, Ipsos MORI will access the energy data stored on your smart meter using a service provided by University College London (UCL).
+Your smart meter data will be used by Ipsos MORI, its approved partners and UCL solely for the purposes of this research study.

 What will happen if I take part?

-▪ If you provide your consent, we will share your name, address and information about your smart meter(s) with UCL.
+▪ If you provide your consent, we’ll share your name, address and information about your smart meter(s) with UCL.

 ▪ With your consent, UCL will use this information to remotely collect data on your energy use from your smart meter (see below for how UCL does this).
-UCL will not need to visit your address and your energy bills will not be affected by this in any way.
+UCL won’t need to visit your home, and your energy bills won’t be affected in any way.

-▪ UCL will provide secure access to your smart meter and Energy Performance Certificate data only to the Ipsos MORI team and only for the purposes of this specific project.
+▪ UCL will only provide secure access to your smart meter and Energy Performance Certificate data to the Ipsos MORI team and solely for the purposes of this specific project.

-▪ You might be selected and asked to provide feedback on the Geo Trio + Heating Smart Thermostat.
+▪ You may be selected and asked to provide feedback on the Geo Trio + Heating Smart Thermostat.

 Do I have to take part?

-Taking part in this trial is entirely voluntary – we hope lots of people do sign up as it will help us to understand whether the Geo Trio + Heating Smart Thermostat is able to support UK homes to use less energy.
+Taking part in this trial is voluntary, We’d like as many people to sign up as possible, as it will help us understand whether the Geo Trio + Heating Smart Thermostat can help homes across the UK to use less energy.

 What are the possible benefits of taking part?

-By agreeing to take part, you will help the Geo Trio + Heating Smart Thermostat be independently evaluated.
-This will provide confidence and credibility to society, the UK Government and industry about which products or services are most effective at reducing household energy use.
-It could also help individual households to better monitor and potentially reduce their energy usage, saving them money on bills and benefiting the environment.
+By agreeing to take part in the trial, you’ll help the Geo Trio + Heating Smart Thermostat be independently evaluated.
+This will provide confidence and credibility to society, the UK Government and industry about which products and services are most effective at reducing household energy use.
+It could also help individual households to better monitor and potentially reduce their energy usage, saving them money on bills and benefiting the environment from reduced energy wastage

 The Smart Energy Code and how UCL collects your smart meter data